Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

 ![Rename view](../../Assets/Screenshots/DataHub/Settings/ETLProcesses/RenameView.png "[Rename view]")

 - *Name*
-  Click this field to edit the views name.
+  Click this field to edit the view name.

 - [CANCEL]
   Click this button to cancel renaming the view.
 The *Rename view* window is closed.